Introduction to High Performance Computing

 Our annual summer workshop offers our users the basic concepts and skills necessary to benefit the most from our HPC facilities.

-Morning Sessions: In the main workshop, we will cover the basic skills that any user needs to use properly in an HPC cluster.
+We will cover the basic skills that any user needs to use properly in an HPC cluster.
 We start explaining the main concepts in Supercomputing, the different components of an HPC cluster, and other concepts needed to understand the topics of the rest of the material.

 Most new users are unfamiliar with Unix/Linux operating systems, so we introduced terminals, command line interfaces, and text editors.
 From that foundation, we continue with essential topics specific to HPC, such as how to access the different software used in the computers and the resource manager (Slurm), the tool that allows you to execute jobs on one or several computers on the cluster.
 We also introduce tmux, a terminal multiplexer that is a convenient tool for working seriously on HPC clusters.